plotly/paketo-buildpacks_pipenv-install/README.md

 # Pipenv Install Cloud Native Buildpack
-The Paketo Pipenv Install Buildpack is a Cloud Native Buildpack that installs packages using pipenv and makes it available to the application.
+The Paketo Buildpack for Pipenv Install is a Cloud Native Buildpack that installs packages using pipenv and makes it available to the application.

 The buildpack is published for consumption at